liuliuliu97/Git_Operations/Git operations.md

 git branch -d [branch_name]: delete the branch, with the merge alert

-git branch -D [branch_name]:delete the branch directly, without confirmation
+git branch -D [branch_name]: delete the branch directly, without confirmation

 git checkout -b [branch_name]: create new branch and switch to this branch